MaterializeInc/materialize/doc/developer/design/20220728_persisting_introspection_data.md

 ### Catalog perspective

 Arranged *views* are global, independent of the number of clusters or replicas.
-Arranged sources get a different `GlobalId`per cluster.
+Arranged sources get a different `GlobalId` per cluster.
 Persisted sources and views on the other hand are per-replica.
 Thus environmentd creates or removes catalog entries related to introspection sources in roughly the following cases:

 - The system is started/bootstrapped
-    - This is when the arranged ID’s are allocated and views are built (since the views are static, using the BUILTINS mechanism)
+    - This is when the arranged ID’s are allocated and views are built (since the views are static, using the BUILTINS mechanism).
-    - For persisted introspection sources, nothing happens in general.
-The exception is when migrating from a former stash variant (See Catalog Migration).
+    - For persisted introspection sources, nothing happens apart from a potential catalog migration (See Catalog Migration).
 - A cluster is created
     - `GlobalId` for the *arranged sources* are allocated.
 They are not visible in the introspection tables (i.e. `select * from mz_catalog.mz_sources;` will always display the `GlobalId` of the default cluster).
 But queries are rewritten correctly: If the non-default cluster is selected, selecting from a *arranged source* will resolve the name to the per cluster id.
 - A replica is created
     - Nothing happens for arranged introspection
-    - A `GlobalId` + an introspection shard is allocated for each introspection source, after inserting the corresponding catalog entries (e.g. `mz_catalog.mz_dataflow_operator_reachability_internal_1` ), the introspection views that use these postfixed sources are parsed from a SQL string and inserted into the catalog.
+    - A `GlobalId` and an introspection shard are allocated for each introspection source, after inserting the corresponding catalog entries (e.g. `mz_catalog.mz_dataflow_operator_reachability_internal_1` ), the introspection views that use these postfixed sources are parsed from a SQL string and inserted into the catalog.
 The `LogView` enum can produce a SQL `CREATE VIEW ...` string that refers to the postfixed sources.
-Thus it’s important the the sources are inserted in the catalog before parsing and inserting the views in the catalog too.
+Thus it’s important that the sources are inserted in the catalog before parsing and inserting the views in the catalog too.
 - A replica is dropped
-    - Nothing happens for arranged introspection
+    - Nothing happens for arranged introspection....
     - Arranged introspection views and sources are removed. `CASCADE` is necessary if any other catalog item depends upon the sources or views.
-However at runtime, views are a normal catalog item that has a dependency on the source, thus whenever we determine if there are dependents, we have to ensure we don’t accidentally include
+However at runtime, views are a normal catalog item that has a dependency on the source.
+Whenever we determine if there are dependents, we have to ensure we don’t accidentally include the *persisted views*.

-Note that the replica is created case can be triggered with a `CREATE CLUSTER REPLICA` as well as an inline replica specification with `CREATE CLUSTER` .
+Note that the replica created case can be triggered with a `CREATE CLUSTER REPLICA` as well as an inline replica specification with `CREATE CLUSTER` .
 Analogous, drop replica can happen with `DROP CLUSTER REPLICA` as well as `DROP CLUSTER ...
 CASCADE`

 All of these mechanisms become a no-op if a cluster is created with introspection turned off.

-The `GlobalId` to CollectionMetadata mapping is stored in the `METADATA_COLLECTION` stash (as any other id backed by a storage collection).
+The `GlobalId` to CollectionMetadata mapping is stored in the `METADATA_COLLECTION` stash, as any other id backed by a storage collection.

 ### Catalog Storage

-While at runtime, the catalog is populated with the normal entries for sources and views.
+At runtime, the catalog is populated with the normal entries for sources and views.
+However, when the catalog is stored all the persisted sources and views are stored alongside the replica object.
+This ensures we can retrieve the connection between a replica and the introspection ids.

 ### Catalog Migration